I'm an affiliate

-Manual focusing is not a problem for landscape photographers or still life photography manual focusing actually make things much easier.
+Manual focusing is not a problem for landscape photographers or still-life photography manual focusing actually makes things much easier.

-Somehow the Nikon 50mm 1.4G renders a little bit bigger bokeh effects like the ones down below then the Nikon 50mm f/1.2 lens, I guess that has something to do with the focusing distance of both lenses.
+Somehow the Nikon 50mm 1.4G renders a little bit bigger bokeh effects like the ones down below then the Nikon 50mm f/1.2 lens dose, I guess that has something to do with the focusing distance of both lenses.

 To own this lens is like having two lenses, one lens is on aperture f/1.2 to f/1.4 that lens is all soft glow and dreamy bokeh, and the other lens is from f/2 and down, that lens is all sharp with a lot of contrast.